LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Experiments

 \subsection{Dynamic Shaking}

-In this experiment, we have the gripper grasp a box containing beads and shake it violently to explore how LeTac-MPC and baseline methods behave to prevent the box dropping under dynamic shaking. {During dynamic shaking, the beads inside also shakes which results in unpredictable state changes in the grasped box.
-The position trajectory of the end-effector during dynamic shaking is shown in Fig.~\ref{fig:traj}(b).
+In this experiment, we have the gripper grasp a box containing beads and shake it violently to explore how LeTac-MPC and baseline methods behave to prevent the box from falling under dynamic shaking.
+During dynamic shaking, the beads inside also shake, resulting in unpredictable state changes in the grasped box.
+The position of the end-effector during dynamic shaking is shown in Fig.~\ref{fig:traj}(b).
 The maximum acceleration can reach to 8.15~m/$\text{s}^2$.
-This makes the task very challenging.}
+This makes the task very challenging.

 Fig.~\ref{fig:nn_shaking} shows the results of LeTac-MPC.
 We can see that during the shaking process, the box shook in the hand due to rapid changes in its acceleration and inertia.
 Correspondingly, the gripper re-grasped based on the tactile feedback and eventually converged.
-Throughout the entire process, the box did not drop even though it shook in the hand. {The focus of the experiment result is on whether the box fall or not.
-According to Fig.~\ref{fig:nn_shaking}, due to the rapid change in the state of the box, minor slip is common, and we are unable to control the slip distance.
-However, due to the rapid response of LeTac-MPC, it could quickly regrasp the object and converge to a new grasping width to prevent it from falling.}
+Throughout the entire process, the box did not drop even though it shook in the hand.
+The focus of the experiment result is on whether the box falls or not.
+According to Fig.~\ref{fig:nn_shaking}, due to the rapid change in the state of the box, minor slips are common and we cannot control the slip distance.
+However, due to the rapid response of LeTac-MPC, it could quickly re-grasp the object and converge to a new grasping width to prevent it from falling.

 In contrast, for open-loop control, we observe that the box easily drops because there is no reactive behavior in open-loop grasping, as shown in Fig.~\ref{fig:openloop}.